Sharks' Yaroslav Askarov: Between pipes Friday

 • 1 min read

-Askarov will defend the home net versus Vancouver on Friday, Sheng Peng of San Jose Hockey Now reports.
+Askarov will defend the visiting net in Dallas on Friday, per Sheng Peng of San Jose Hockey Now.

-Askarov has been outstanding in November, though he did have a difficult start Wednesday against the mighty Avalanche, giving up four goals on 19 shots before he was pulled with just over 15 minutes to go in the second period.
-Askarov is 7-2-0 with a 1.87 GAA and a .944 save percentage in nine November starts.
-The Canucks are tied for 16th in goal production this season, generating 3.08 goals per game.
+Askarov was sensational in November, going 8-2-0 with a 1.88 GAA and a .944 save percentage but he had his problems Wednesday, giving up four goals on 12 shots before he was replaced late in the opening period.
+He is 10-7-1 with a 3.15 GAA and a .903 save percentage across 18 appearances this season.
+The Stars are fifth in NHL scoring, averaging 3.43 goals per game.

 More News